jesskelsall/astarus/astarus/people/tamman-seren.md

 ## History

-When [Ephaine Seren](ephaine-seren.md) was 15, during a particularly tough winter in which the [Astornox](../civilisations/kingdom-of-astor/organisations/astornox.md) garrison were forced to overwinter due to the sudden arrival of the late autumn snow, he stood up to an [Astornox](../civilisations/kingdom-of-astor/organisations/astornox.md) commander and his vanguard who came for his family's sheep in the night.
+When [Ephaine Seren](ephaine-seren.md) was 15, during a particularly tough winter in which the [Astornox](../civilisations/kingdom-of-astor/organisations/astornox/astornox.md) garrison were forced to overwinter due to the sudden arrival of the late autumn snow, he stood up to an [Astornox Lieutenant](../civilisations/kingdom-of-astor/organisations/astornox/ranks/4-lieutenant.md) and his vanguard who came for his family's sheep in the night.

 He was severely beaten for his insolence before Ephaine healed him with her druidic magic.
-This act caught the attention of the [Astornox](../civilisations/kingdom-of-astor/organisations/astornox.md) present.
+This act caught the attention of the [Astornox](../civilisations/kingdom-of-astor/organisations/astornox/astornox.md) present.
 Ephaine then buried and killed them in an avalanche of her causing.

 After this, Tamman watched on as his sister quickly departed to seek the sanctuary of the [Astorrel](../civilisations/kingdom-of-astor/organisations/astorrel/astorrel.md).
 He hasn't seen her since.